nova-model/nova-tutorial/episodes/02-Copy-Template.md

 This file defines how your tool appears and functions within the NDIP platform.
 It includes:

-- A unique tool ID based on your username (for tutorial projects)
+- A unique tool ID (now manually configured for the tutorial)
 - The correct container reference pointing to your GitLab repository
-- Port and URL configurations for accessing your application
-- Environment variables needed by the NDIP platform
 - Command to run your application inside the container
 - Help and description text for users

+After the manual changes we made in the previous step, your tool XML will be correctly configured for the tutorial environment.

 ### Pushing the Tool XML to Galaxy Tools Repository